zhonghan721/tp/docs/DeveloperGuide.md

       Use Case Ends.

 - 1e.
-User specifies both status and customer fields.
+User specifies a sort field in command.

     - 1e1.
-DMS displays a list of deliveries filtered by the specified status and customer.
+DMS displays a list of all deliveries sorted by the specified sort order.

       Use Case Ends.

 - 1f.
-User specifies both status and expected delivery date fields.
+User specifies a combination of the filter fields and sort field.

     - 1f1.
-DMS displays a list of deliveries filtered by the specified status and expected delivery date.
+DMS displays a list of deliveries filtered by the specified filters and sorted by the specified sort order.

       Use Case Ends.

 - 1g.
-User specifies both status and expected delivery date fields as "TODAY".
+User specifies duplicate fields

     - 1g1.
-DMS displays a list of deliveries filtered by the specified status and expected delivery date that is today's date.
+DMS displays a list of deliveries filtered by the last occurrence of each specified filters and sorted by the last specified sort

       Use Case Ends.

 - 1h.
-User specifies both customer and expected delivery date fields.
+Logged-in Owner specifies invalid status.

     - 1h1.
-DMS displays a list of deliveries filtered by the specified customer and expected delivery date.
+DMS displays an error to Logged-in Owner that the specified status is invalid and state the possible accepted status values.

       Use Case Ends.

 - 1i.
-User specifies both customer and expected delivery date fields as "TODAY".
+Logged-in Owner specifies an invalid date.

     - 1i1.
-DMS displays a list of deliveries filtered by the specified customer and expected delivery date that is today's date.
+DMS displays an error to Logged-in Owner that the specified date is in an invalid format and states what format it should be in.

       Use Case Ends.

 - 1j.
-User specifies customer, expected delivery date and status fields.
+Logged-in Owner specifies an invalid sort.

     - 1j1.
-DMS displays a list of deliveries filtered by the specified customer, expected delivery date and status.

-      Use Case Ends.

-- 1k.
-User specifies customer, expected delivery date as "TODAY" and status fields.

-    - 1k1.
-DMS displays a list of deliveries filtered by the specified customer, expected delivery date that is today's date and status.

-          Use Case Ends.

-- 1l.
-User specifies sort field in command.

-    - 1l1.
-DMS displays a list of all deliveries sorted by the specified sort order.

-      Use Case Ends.

-- 1m.
-User Specifies any of the filter fields and sort field.

-    - 1m1.
-DMS displays a list of deliveries filtered by the specified filters and then expected delivery date sorted by the specified sort order.

-          Use Case Ends.

-- 1n.
-Logged-in Owner specifies invalid status.

-    - 1n1.
-DMS displays an error to Logged-in Owner that the specified status is invalid and state the possible accepted status values.

-      Use Case Ends.

-- 1o.
-Logged-in Owner specifies an invalid date.

-    - 1o1.
-DMS displays an error to Logged-in Owner that the specified date is in an invalid format and states what format it should be in.

-      Use Case Ends.

-- 1p.
-Logged-in Owner specifies an invalid sort.

-    - 1p1.
 DMS displays an error to Logged-in Owner that the specified sort is invalid and state the possible accepted values.

       Use Case Ends.